 It holds events for sports such as Martial Arts, and also has capacity to organize concerts.
 They even hosted The Beatles’ concert in 1960s.

 3. Kitanomaru Park

-It is also on the north side of Imperial palace and has large moats around it.
+The Kitanomaru Park is also on the north side of the Imperial palace and has large moats around it.
 Once, in ancient period, it was the defending walls of the Edo castle.
 It was not reconstructed after being damaged in 1873 due to burning.

-Now at this park, only few moats, guard houses and old walls remain.
+Now at this park, only a few moats, guard houses, and old walls remain.
 It has been filled with museums and gardens from 1969 AD and before, it was an army camp.

 4. Birthday of the Emperor